jlowder/prbs/README.md

 PRBS sequences are often used to characterize the error rate in communication links.
-If you generate packets of PRBS data and send them across an unreliable communications link, the received packets can be analyzed to determine the errors in the data.
+If you generate packets of PRBS data and send them across an unreliable link, the received packets can be analyzed to determine the error rate of the comm link.

 Assume that you have created packets of data for transmission: